Baby lying on its mother's arm

 • A growing level of independence and activity.

-The following changes in sleep habits might indicate that your 4-month-old is experiencing 4-month sleep regression:
+The following changes in sleep habits might indicate that your 4-month-old is experiencing signs of 4-month sleep regression:

 • Taking a long time to settle at night